THE HERBERT SCOVILLE JR.

 Prospective Fellows are expected to demonstrate excellent academic accomplishments and a strong interest in issues of peace and security.
 Graduate study, a college major, course work, or substantial independent reading that reflects the substantive focus of the fellowship is also a plus.
 Prior experience with public-interest activism or advocacy is highly desirable.
 It is preferred, but not required, that such activities be focused on peace and security issues.

-Experience with public-interest activism or advocacy can include the following:
+Experience with public-interest activism or advocacy such as

-Candidates are required to have completed a baccalaureate degree by the time the Fellowship commences.
-Preference is given to United States citizens, although a Fellowship to a foreign national residing in the U.S. is awarded periodically based on availability of funding.
+Candidates are required to have completed a baccalaureate degree by the time the fellowship commences.
+Preference is given to United States citizens, although a fellowship to a foreign national residing in the U.S. is awarded periodically based on availability of funding.
+Non-U.S. citizens living outside the United States are not eligible to apply.
 The Scoville Fellowship is not intended for students or scholars interested in pursuing independent research in Washington, DC.

 Preference will be given to individuals who have not had substantial prior public-interest or government experience in the Washington, DC area.